Traditional Publishing vs. Self-Publishing: Exploring the Evolving Landscape of Authorship

 Pros of Self-Publishing

-3. Royalties and Profit: Self-published authors often earn higher royalties compared to traditionally published authors, retaining a more significant share of the book’s revenue.
+3. Royalties and Profit: Self-published authors often earn higher royalties compared to traditionally published authors, by retaining a more significant share of the book’s revenue.

 Success Stories of Self-Published Authors